 We have resources to help you understand the history and impact of the CTA.
 Start with Key Points on the CTA and Beneficial Ownership Requirements, which is a brief video introduction to the CTA, created far in advance of recent developments.

 And just in case you missed our other webinars in this series, why not watch them on demand as well?
-You’ll get a good sense of where this act started, what it means and where it’s going.
+With these two select webinars, you’ll get a good sense of where this act started, what it means and where it’s going.

 This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.